 For this blog, we will be using Golf Made Simple to create a Lead Form for a lead generation campaign.
 Golf Made Simple is looking to hire men interested in becoming golf instructors.
 We will need to take into consideration the goals of the client (GMS) and the campaign (leads) to focus on finding the right audience and message.

 I will break down the steps I use to create the lead generation campaign.
 Keep in mind – the two main 2 things that impact your Facebook Ad Performance the most are the targeting and the creative.

 - Gain Access to the Business Page

-Go to Facebook Business manager, Go to business settings, add people, request access to a page.
+Go to the Facebook Business Manager, Go to business settings, add people, request access to a page.
 For ad accounts use business ID Number – request access for ad account, add yourself as admin.
-Here, you can also add the Instagram account.
+Here, you can also add an Instagram account.